Resolved velocity profiles of galactic winds at Cosmic Noon: Velocity structure of ISM gas

 where $I_0$ is the intensity of stellar continuum and $\Psi(v)$ describes the absorption depth as a function of velocity $v$.
 It is dependent on the covering fraction of gas $C_f(v)$ and the optical depth $\tau$ in the following way:

 where the latter approximation is valid for the case of optically thick absorption $\tau \gg 1$.
 In this work, we are interested in studying the ISM gas kinematics by measuring the covering fraction as a function of velocity $C_f(v)$ from galaxy-integrated slit spectra.
-We use the strongest ISM absorption lines which have optical depths $\tau \gtrsim 1$, such that Equation~\ref{eq:psi} is a reasonable approximation.
+We describe the ISM absorption profiles and velocity structure for lines of different optical depth in Section~\ref{sec:lines-diff-tau}.
+The profiles are consistent among the stronger transitions indicating $\tau \gtrsim 1$ around the line center, suggesting that they largely trace the covering fraction.
+For our analysis we use these strongest lines with $\tau \gtrsim 1$, such that Equation~\ref{eq:psi} is a reasonable approximation.
+We note that if the gas is not optically thick (e.g., as may be the case at higher velocities), then these represent a lower limit on the covering fraction.